 Default credentials vary by Netgear model, but "admin" seems to be the most common username and "password" the most common password.

-How to Reset a TP-Link Router
+How to factory reset a TP-Link router

 Most models of TP-Link routers can be reset by holding down the reset button for 6 to 10 seconds; on some models, the Wi-Fi Protected Setup (WPS) and reset buttons are the same, but the same procedure applies.
 TP-Link's mesh routers, the Deco M5 and Deco M9 Plus, need only a quick press of the reset button.